DMARC and Email Deliverability

 DMARC is no remedy for poor content and bad lists

-DMARC, SPF and DKIM are protocols that can affect deliverability, but ultimately it is the content of the email and well-managed email lists that are going to have the most direct effect.
+DMARC, SPF and DKIM are protocols that improve deliverability and reduce spam liability, but the content of the email and well-managed email lists also have an effect.

-Having your messages reported as spam, for example, has a consequential influence on deliverability.
+Having your messages reported as spam has a consequential influence on deliverability.
 If you’re sending emails to several people at the same ISP, if just one person marks your email as spam, your emails will either get throttled or will directly start hitting the spam folder for most of the other recipients at that ISP.

 Having poorly maintained lists also can affect deliverability, as it could result in your sending to a spam trap.
 There are many types of spam traps, but the one that legitimate senders deal with the most is a recycled spam trap.
 It is when an email address that was previously used by someone is repurposed into a spam trap after a period of inactivity.
 After the email stops being used, a timer kicks in; depending on the ISP, the interval can be from between 3 and 12 months, with most companies being between around 6 to 8 months.
 After a certain point, the email address will start sending bounces to warn legitimate senders and tell them, “Hey, this address isn’t used any longer; stop sending to it.”

 After sending bounces for a period of time, the ISP will stop sending them but will resume accepting emails for this address—this is where the “spam trap” part officially kicks in.
 If you’re a marketing company that has been sending emails to this address, and you neglected to remove it from your list when the ISP was sending bounces, then your emails to this ISP may be sent directly to the spam folder or get rejected outright.

 In closing, here are some steps you can employ to improve your email deliverability: